chugcup/gource-studio/README.md

     python3 gource_studio/manage.py migrate

+Next, copy the sample settings override file into place (and make any needed changes):

+    cd gource_studio/gource_studio
+    cp custom_settings.py.example custom_settings.py

-By default, this will initialize using a SQLite database (`app.db`) To configure an alternate DB storage, edit the following settings file:
+By default, this will initialize using a SQLite database (`app.db`) To configure an alternate DB storage, edit the `DATABASES` dictionary within the `custom_settings.py` file.

-    gource_studio/gource_studio/custom_settings.py
+Lastly, create a default superuser account for the application

+    python3 gource_studio/manage.py createsuperuser

 Run Services